Elon Musk Offers To Fix South Australia’s Energy Crisis In 100 Days Or It’s Free

 “That serious enough for you?”
 Musk asked at the end of the tweet.

-The Atlassian founder accepted the offer, and told Musk to give him seven days to sort out “politics & funding.”
+The Atlassian founder accepted the offer, and told Musk to give him 7 days to sort out “politics & funding.”
 He then requested a price quote, to which Musk responded saying that it would cost $250 per kWh for 100MWh+ systems.

 @mcannonbrookes Tesla will get the system installed and working 100 days from contract signature or it is free.
 That serious enough for you?